isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-salt-kill-fleas.markdown

 , you will be pleasantly surprised to learn that there is some truth in this.
 Using salt is a more natural way of treating the problem effectively -
 [dawn soap for fleas](https://pestpolicy.com/dawn-dish-soap-for-fleas/) .
-Fleas can be a real nuisance, and often the use of chemicals and sprays to kill them off can be just as hazardous to the more welcome members of the family.
-Read Also:
+Fleas can be a real nuisance, and often the use of chemicals and sprays to kill them off can be just as hazardous to the more welcome members of the family.Â Read Also:
 [Does Salt Kill Bed Bugs?](https://pestpolicy.com/does-salt-kill-bed-bugs/) https://www.youtube.com/watch?v=G0E1BfAEnUs&t=27s
 ## How Does Salt Kill Fleas?